shaman-apprentice/old-donkey/Product Design (UX UI) Course/02 UX Research and design.md

 - Idea of potential solutions and your uniqueness #DontReinventTheWheel #BeDifferent
 - Can be used as basis for strategy decisions

+## Surveys & User Interviews

+**Important for problem space analysis, validate your assumptions, be forced to sort and reflect about your views.**

+Phrasing is very important as it will impact answers.
+It may produce a 20% difference in agreement to a question.
+For example:

+- "The government should force you to pay higher taxes"
+- "The government should increase taxes"
+- "The government needs to increase taxes"

+Or "How would you rate the career of legendary outfielder Joe Dimaggio?" vs "How would you rate the career of baseball outfielder Joe Dimaggio?"

+### Funnel technique

+- Start with broad, easy to answer questions for "setting the mood"
+- Demographic questions last, as they are "boring"
+- Allow no answers, especially for demographic answers as users might not want to answer those.
+Partial information is better than none.

+### Keep it short

+> How long is too long?
+The sweet spot is to keep the survey to less than five minutes.
+This translates into about 15 questions.
+The average respondent is able to complete about 3 multiple choice questions per minute.
+An open-ended text response question counts for about three multiple choice questions depending, of course, on the difficulty of the question.
+While only a rule of thumb, this formula will accurately predict the limits of your survey. [[writing-survey-questions]](https://www.qualtrics.com/blog/)

 ## Minimum Viable Audience

 Minimum + Viable = Smallest possible audience you can serve and that can sustain your business